geneb/ScarletDME/README.md

 Both developers and regular users are welcome!

 [27Feb20] A Discord server is now available (basically a tarted up version of IRC) at
-          https://discord.gg/djzBBbp5 - if this link doesn't work for you, please reach out to me (geneb@deltasoft.com) and I'll get you a working link.
+          https://discord.gg/H7MPapC2hK - if this link doesn't work for you, please reach out to me (geneb@deltasoft.com) and I'll get you a working link.
 They do age out periodically.
+[24Jan22 - the Discord link should now be permanent.]

 [26Feb20 gwb]